-Ten!
-That is the average number of times a survivor of domestic violence leaves before she stays away for good.
-Whatever the season, maybe hope, or love, or helplessness, she will leave him and go back to him about 10 times before she is empowered enough to be on her own.
+Ten is the average number of times a survivor of domestic violence leaves before she stays away for good.
+Whatever the season, maybe hope or love, or helplessness, she will come and go about 10 times before she is empowered enough to be on her own.
 The average number of times that a woman leaves before she stays away for good proves that the journey towards safety is tough.
-Abused women must first overcome the daily internal battle to leave or to stay before they can overcome the battle against their abuser.
+Abused women must first overcome the daily internal battle to leave or to stay.

 Black females, especially those from very traditional societies, are socialized to accept and expect abuse, by older women who have experienced it.
 These women pass down teachings like, “He does not love you if he does not hit you,” which glorifies the abuse and qualifies it as an expression of love.
-Women who hold this belief for most of their lives are more likely to stay longer and therefore are at a higher risk of femicide.
-On the other hand, a leading factor for women leaving is the threat to their children who face imminent danger.
-However, even then they weigh the impact of leaving and its potential to disrupt their children’s lives.
-Another internal battle the woman must win before she can win against her abuser.
+Women who told this belief for most of their lives are more likely to stay longer and therefore are at a higher risk of femicide.
+On the other hand, a leading factor for women leaving is when they perceive that their children face imminent danger, but even then they weigh the impact of leaving and its potential to disrupt their children’s lives.

-Mental health care is a necessity in cases of abuse.
+Mental health care is a necessity in case of abuse.
 According to Christine Murray, a domestic violence researcher and associate professor at the University of North Carolina at Greensboro, talk therapy, provided by most shelters, is a necessary transforming tool as it expands the women’s views of life and helps them see themselves detached from their oppressive environments and beyond their abuse.
 It also helps them learn that their abuse does not define them, which is vital in being a survivor.
 The process of healing and restoration differs for survivors.
-Nevertheless, a care plan is devised with each woman, beginning with a needs assessment and goal setting to achieved the desired result.
+Nevertheless, a care plan is devised with each woman to access their individual needs and goals are set as steps to achieving the desired result.

 Through shelters like Amber, women are empowered to survive domestic abuse and live to see better days.
-Service providers at these shelters get up every day to fight for women who are in toxic relationships.
-They need support from governments so that they can continue to open their hands.
-Authorities must ensure these havens are well resourced so they can elevate the provision of services to more women and there children.
-The general public can also support them through donations and volunteering.
+Service providers at these shelters put on their regalia every day and fight for women who are in toxic relationships.
+Societies and governments must open their hands to these havens and elevate their provision of services so that more women can be saved.
+This can be done through donations and funding as stated by Claire.

 There is a huge need for shelters in all African countries and other developing nations.
-This need is fueled by the high prevalence of gender-based violence propagated by cultural patriarchal beliefs that also create a barrier against the establishment and usage of shelters.
+This need is fueled by the high prevalence of gender based violence as propagated by strong patriarchal beliefs that also create a barrier against the establishment and usage of shelters.
 In these societies leaving one’s marriage is a failure on the woman’s part regardless of the threat to her life and her children’s.
 Also, seeking help from people who are not family is frowned upon.
-In some cultures, a “good” wife is expected to seek help from the husband’s family.
-Patriarchy hurts women daily, it traps them in dangerous and untenable situations and convinces them that they can never leave.
+A “good” wife is expected to seek help from the husband’s family.
+Patriarchy hurts women daily, it traps them in dangerous and unfulfilling situations and convinces them that they can never leave.
 That is why more shelters should be built in these countries, to create a safe place for them when they finally go against everything they have been taught by fleeing from their abusive relationships.